microsoft/TypeScriptSamples/es6-babel-react-flux-karma/README.md

 This will:

 1. Download the npm packages you need
-2. Download the type definitions you need.
+2. Download the type definitions from DefinitelyTyped that you need.
 3. Compile the code and serve it up at [http://localhost:8080](http://localhost:8080)

 Now you need dev tools.
 There's a world of choice out there; there's [Atom](https://atom.io/), there's [VS Code](https://www.visualstudio.com/en-us/products/code-vs.aspx), there's [Sublime](http://www.sublimetext.com/).
 There's even something called [Visual Studio](http://www.visualstudio.com).
 It's all your choice really.